emc211/optane-kdb-report/README.md

 -w limit (M1/m2) is no longer thread-local, but domain-local; cmdline -w, \w set limit for domain 0 mapped is a single global counter, same in every thread's \w
 ```
-The important concept for storing tables in
+An important note for our concept for storing tables is:
 ```
 q)t:.m.t:til 10  //define variable in .m then another variable that will point to same space in memory q)t,:10          //append to t